 |Home » TECHNOLOGY » Wind resource estimation » Introduction|

 The wind is the fuel for the wind power station.
 Small changes in wind speed produce greater changes in the commercial value of a wind farm.
-For example, a 1% increase in the wind speed might be expected to yield a 2% increase in energy production.
+For example, a 1 per cent increase in the wind speed might be expected to yield a 2 per cent increase in energy production.

 This chapter explains why knowledge of the wind is important for each and every stage of the development of a wind farm, from initial site selection right through to operation.